microsoft/pxt-arcade/docs/courses/csintro1/intro/sprites.md

 ### ~hint

+#### Pixel dimensions

-When using the image editor the pixel dimensions are displayed in the lower right corner.
-Sizes include 8x8, 16x16, 32x32, and more.
+When using the image editor, the pixel dimensions are displayed in the lower left corner.
+The width is the first number and the height is the second number.

 ### ~